DXC-0/Respect-My-Internet/README.md

 ---> All sub-blocklists are OpenSnitch compatible [blocklist-repository](https://github.com/TheCyberArcher/Respect-My-Internet/tree/main/blocklist) \
 ---> If you need more blocklists, check the [extra-repository](https://github.com/TheCyberArcher/Respect-My-Internet/tree/main/blocklist/extra)

 ---> You want to clean the AI bullshit?
-[Go Here !!!]() Thanks, laylavish, for this miraculous host file :heart:
+Use [No-IA blocklist]() Thanks, laylavish, for this miraculous host file :heart:

 ---